UKCloud/documentation/articles/vmware/vmw-faq.md

 ### How does UKCloud provide urgent maintenance notifications and incident reports?

-You can view these on the [Notifications page](https://portal.ukcloud.com/notifications) of the UKCloud Portal.
-In addition, you can view Service Status information on the [Service Status page](https://status.ukcloud.com/).
+You can view these, as well as general service status information on the [UKCloud Service Status page](https://status.ukcloud.com/).

 ### Do you offer dynamic or static IP addresses?